PeterHuefner/php-mysql-git/README.md

 In this case the database names saved in structure and in database-server must be equal.
 With `$phpMySqlGit->setDbname("DATABASE-NAME");` you just pick a database from the 'pool' in the directory.

 When you want to store multiple databases and database-names vary on the used servers, you have to use a own seperate directory for each database.

+### Configure remote/production server

+When updating a production server, you may want to update the database schema before updating the running code.
+With this process you can minimize downtimes.
+To achieve this, you could checkout the new structure on a non-production machine and connect from there via port forwarding to the production database.
+Then you can change the production schema without changing the running code.
+The code can be updated afterwards.

 ## Compatibility